 5.0.
-Economic repercussions of closure of mine and manpower retrenchments
+Economic repercussions of closure of mine and manpower retrenchments:

 All the workers being employed are contractor labours.
-An any industrial direct and indirect employment.
-The local residents will earn treme hous and on money due to mining activities.
+An any industry will provide direct and indirect employment.
+The local residents will earn tremendous amount of money due to mining activities.
 It will change their life style.
-Due to closure of mining will create very negative impact on the economy of the workers for their singleearning good money will get some occupation for survival of their families.
-The literate workers will move here and there for the search of job.
-In the overall view the closure of mine will give very bad impact on the society and surrounding areas.
+Due to closure of mine, it will create very negative impact on the economy of the workers for their survival.
+Those earning good money will get some occupation for survival of their families workers will move here and there for the search of job.
+In the overall view he closure mine will give very bad impact on the society and surrounding areas.